chambits/product-admin-dashboard/README.md

 # Product Admin Dashboard

-A responsive product management dashboard built with React and TypeScript.
+A responsive product management dashboard built with React, TypeScript and Ant Design 5.
 This application provides a comprehensive interface for managing products, categories, and inventory.

 ## Features